California Land Act of 1851: Hearings

 The land commission opened its sessions at San Francisco on January 2, 1852.
-It then consisted, by appointment of President Millard Fillmore, of Hiland Hall, Harry I. Thornton, and James Wilson as commissioners.
+It consisted, by appointment of President Millard Fillmore, of Hiland Hall, Harry I. Thornton, and James Wilson as commissioners.
 In 1853 President Franklin Pierce changed the board by the appointment of Alpheus Felch, Thompson Campbell and R. Augustus Thompson as commissioners.
-Their commissions would, in accordance with the terms of the act, have expired in March 1854; but previous to that time the operation of its provisions as to their power to act was extended for one year longer and afterward for another year.
+Their commissions would, in accordance with the terms of the act, have expired in March 1854; but previous to that time the operation of its provisions as to their power to act was extended for one year longer and again for another year.
 In 1854, Peter Lott was appointed commissioner in place of Campbell; and in 1855 S. B. Farwell was appointed commissioner in place of Lott.
 On March 3, 1856, five years after the passage of the original act, the board finally adjourned sine die.

 Land records

 American officials acquired the provincial land records of the Spanish and Mexican governments in the capital at Monterey.
-The new state's leaders soon discovered that the Mexican government had given a number of grants to Californios just before the Americans gained control.
-The Mexican governors had rewarded faithful supporters and hoped to prevent the recent American arrivals from gaining control of the land.
+The new state's leaders understood that the Mexican government had given a number of grants to Californios just prior to American control, rewarding faithful supporters and hoping to prevent the most recent American arrivals from gaining control of the land.
+Some earlier American immigrants had received land grants after being naturalized as Mexican citizens.

 Indefinite maps

-The commission required grantees to prove the validity of the grants they had received, including whether the grantee had fulfilled the requirements of the Mexican colonization laws.
-This included establishing a home in the land within one year.
-Grantees also had to establish their grant's exact boundaries.
-The early diseños or maps available were often little more than sketches.
-Land had until the gold rush been of little value and boundary locations were often quite vague, referring to an oak tree, a cow skull on a pile of rocks, a creek, and in some cases a mountain range.
+Claimants submitted their claims and the commission examined whether grantees had met the requirements of the Mexican colonization laws; among them establishing a home on the land within one year, and submitting a map of the grant's boundaries.
+Exactitude was not a general characteristic of pre-statehood California land grants.
+Early maps (diseños), if available, were often simple sketches using vague physical landmarks.
+Boundary markers might be as temporary as an oak tree, a cow skull on a pile of rocks, a creek, or a mountain range.

-Even in cases where the boundaries were more specific, many markers had been destroyed before accurate surveys could be made.
-While the Land Commission confirmed 604 of the 813 claims it reviewed, most decisions were appealed to US District Court and some to the Supreme Court.
+Even in cases where the boundaries were more specific, many markers had been destroyed before surveys in the US tradition were made.
+While the temporary California State Lands Commission confirmed 604 of the 813 claims presented, most decisions were appealed to US District Court and some to the Supreme Court.
 The confirmation process required lawyers, translators, and surveyors, and took an average of 17 years (including the Civil War, 1861–1865) to resolve.
 It proved expensive for landholders to defend their titles through the court system.
-In many cases, they had to sell a portion of their land to pay for defense fees or gave attorneys land in lieu of payment.
+In many cases, they had to sell a portion of their land to pay for defense fees, or to give attorneys land in lieu of cash payment.